Altiplano

 Near the High Point Again

 I'm feeling much better now; thanks for asking.
-Antibiotics can be handy things.
+Antibiotics can be handy

 High Point